 Connecting to the HPCs requires two-factor authentication (2FA) at all times, i.e. your password (the first factor), and an additional factor (the second factor).

 - A Time-based One Time Password provided by an external generator (e.g., via Google Authenticator on your smartphone);

 - Connecting from the NIWA Network or via a NIWA VPN session.

-Linking your mobile phone to your account
+Linking a device to your account

 The next step can only be done once.